dgramaciotti/dgramaciotti/README.md

 ## About

 I'm a fullstack developer, working with the web on solutions related to data (like web scraping) and apps (with React, Angular and VanillaJS), along with RESTful server services (using NodeJS and Mongo).
-I have a graduation in Electrical Engineering, having great knowledge of the field.
+I have a bachelor's degree in Electrical Engineering.

-## Actual work and studies
+## Recent work and study

 Currently I'm learning more about React, mongoose and advanced server side code, with authentication, project structure and Modularization using AWS services, like AWS Lambda.
 Working with small projects as a freelancer.